The University of Groningen aims to recruit students from yet another unusual country: Kazakhstan.

 What’s happening at the university?
 Afraid you missed anything?
 Here is your weekly update from 19 – 25 June

 How can you get a bike as cheap as possible?
 We’ll show you in 5 x.

 Wanted by the Ugandan government, Frank fled to the Netherlands.
 His dream?
 To study international relations at the RUG.

 Spoken languages in this funny performance?
 English and the local ‘Gronings’.
 After a century, the Follies are back.

 More and more internationals are coming to work for the university.
 They often bring their partners along, but they feel overlooked.

 How can you get your groceries as cheap as possible?
 We’ll show you in 5 x.

 Of course you are prejudiced!
 Germans obey rules, Dutch do drugs and Romanians are poor.
 Aren’t they?

-Where are the most stylish places in Groningen to find the best food and drinks?
-Find out were to go.
+What are the most stylish places in Groningen to find the best food and drinks?
+Find out where to go.